Vim

 :register - Show registers content

-"xy - Paste contents of register x
+"xy - Yank into register x

-"xp - Yank into register x
+"xp - Paste contents of register x

 "+y - Yank into the system clipboard register